wenchonglee/playwright-vs-cypress/README.md

 ```

 Of course, this example is contrived because it is used to demonstrate their API.
 The better way to achieve the same outcome is not to iterate through the table, but to find the content.
-This is a more resilient approach because the content is less likely to change, when you compare to using the order of the table content (what if it's sorted or filtered?).
+This is a more resilient approach because the content is less likely to change. (what if the table is sorted or filtered?).

 ```js
 // Cypress